armory/docs/content/en/managed-spin/_index.md

 ### Usage metrics and dashboards

-While Armory does monitor your environment, no monitoring dashboards or usage metrics are available to customers as an offering.
+While Armory does monitor your environment, no monitoring dashboards or usage metrics are available to customers as a product offering.

 ## Shared responsibility